Leonard Hussey: Later career

 Following the end of the war, Hussey resumed his medical practice, operating as a GP in Hertfordshire up until 1957.
 He was appointed Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours for his war service, and in 1949 he served on the SS Clan Macauley as a ship's surgeon, sailing from England to South Africa and Australia.
 Hussey was involved in the re-formation of the London Banjo Club and served for several years as president despite often being abroad for his work as ship's surgeon.
 He also published his account of the Trans-Antarctic expedition entitled South with Endurance.
 By 1957, having retired from his practice, Hussey became President of the Antarctic Club.
-A Shackleton-Hussey trophy was created and awarded by Hussey to several scout movements from the 1960s, including the Chorleywood Scout pack, of which Hussey was the at one time the President of as part of his growing involvement in the scout movement following his retirement.
+A Shackleton-Hussey trophy was created and awarded by Hussey to several scout movements from the 1960s, including the Chorleywood Scout pack, of which Hussey was at one time the President of as part of his growing involvement in the scout movement following his retirement.